Quick And Easy Tzatziki Recipe

 You can make this Easy Taztaziki Recipe without cucumber if you’re not a fan.
 Simply leave it out and proceed with the rest of the recipe.
 Taste and adjust other ingredients like garlic, salt, and dill as needed.

-Tzatziki can be eaten as soon as it’s made but for best results, leave it to sit for at least half an hour or overnight to give the ingredients time to meld together.
+1. Tzatziki can be eaten as soon as it’s made but for best results, leave it to sit for at least half an hour or overnight to give the ingredients time to meld together.
 If serving this along with other dishes, I will always make the tzatziki first so it can sit for a while.
-This is also a good opportunity to taste and adjust anything like salt or garlic if you’d like to.

-To store, keep your tzatziki in an airtight container in the fridge for up to one week.
-As noted above though – any water left in the cucumber may mean it gets watered down a little.
+To store, keep your tzatziki in an airtight container in the refrigerator for up to one week.
+As noted in the expert tips section though – any water left in the cucumber may mean it gets watered down a little.
 Always give it a good stir before serving.

-This recipe is not suitable for freezing, as the Greek yoghurt can separate and become quite grainy once thawed.
+This recipe is not suitable for freezing, as the Greek yogurt can separate and become quite grainy once thawed.

 Close-up of a bowl filled with an easy tzatziki recipe.
 The top is drizzled with olive oil and chopped dill.Pin